judith-tonhauser/projective-probability-ARCHIVED/plan.md

 - Goal: to identify readers' prior probabilities of the eventualities described by main clauses, given a fact about the world
 - The eventualities should be non-gradable and non-subjective, in order to avoid variability in judgments that are due to uncertainty about thresholds or about what counts as X for the speaker.
 - For each eventuality, we identify its prior given one of 2 facts about the world: one fact in which the eventuality has a higher prior probability, though not at ceiling, and one in which the eventuality has a lower prior probability, though not at floor.
-- We need to avoid eventualities being too likely or too unlikely because a) if they are too likely, then people might argue that the facts of the world entail the content of the clause describing the eventuality, and b) if they are too unlikely, then participants might give wonky projectivity ratings.
+- We need to avoid eventualities being too likely or too unlikely, given their two facts, because a) if they are too likely, then people might argue that the facts of the world entail the content of the clause describing the eventuality, and b) if they are too unlikely, then participants might give wonky projectivity ratings.
+- We have chosen facts that either describe permanent properties of individuals (e.g., being German) or at least not punctual ones (e.g., taking a prenatal yoga class) rather than punctual ones (e.g., just walked into Planned Parenthood).
 - Response task: Participants assess the likeliness of the eventuality described by a main clause, given a fact about the world
-	- Fact: Mary just walked into Planned Parenthood.
+	- Fact: Mary is taking a prenatal yoga class.

 	  How likely is it that Mary is pregnant?
 - Response on slider from 0/very unlikely to 1/very likely